 6. Joint Venture Company With local or foreign partners (optional).

 100% foreign ownership is permitted in sectors such as IT, textiles, pharmaceuticals, renewable energy, infrastructure, and most manufacturing industries.
+There are however certain restricted sectors which requires a majority of local shareholders.

 Name Clearance Process